 GRI is the gold standard in sustainability reporting and they have just updated their guidelines.
-GRI is the world’s leading sustainability reporting organization their state of the art guidelines are the most widely used in the world.
+GRI is the world’s leading sustainability reporting organization their state-of-the-art guidelines are the most widely used in the world.
 GRI was founded in Boston in 1997, its roots lie in the US non-profit organizations the Coalition for Environmentally Responsible Economies (CERES) and the Tellus Institute.
-GRI regularly updates their reporting guidelines.
+GRI regularly updates its reporting guidelines.

 GRI & CDP

 The Global Reporting Initiative and the CDP released a guidance document in March 2016, to help companies report on their climate-related impacts and avoid duplicating their disclosure efforts.
 The guide shows how the GRI’s G4 Guidelines can be used to answer the CDP’s climate change questions.

 In March of this year Global Reporting Initiative launched a new reporting tool that maps out the future of sustainability reporting and disclosure.
 The digital publication is titled, The Next Era of Corporate Disclosure: Digital, Responsible, Interactive, it is the culmination of the first year of GRI’s Sustainability and Reporting 2025 project which aims to generate a discussion about the future of sustainability reporting and disclosures.

 The report says that organizations will increase their focus on climate change and move from annual reports to sustainability data exchange.

 As quoted in an Environmental Leader article, Nelmara Arbex, GRI’s chief advisor on innovation in reporting, outlined five things companies should do now to prepare for this next phase of corporate disclosure.